pulumi/docs/content/blog/why-switch-to-pulumi/index.md

 But for many companies, that promise remains frustratingly out of reach.
 Instead of accelerating product development, infrastructure has become a bottleneck.
-You and your team (DevOps, platform, or infrastructure engineering teams) are bogged down by clunky tools and manual processes.
-Provisioning a simple test environment takes days.
+You and your team (DevOps, platform, or infrastructure engineering teams) are bogged down by:

+- Clunky tools and manual processes
+- Provisioning a simple test environment takes days
-Rolling out updates across regions?
-Weeks.
+- Rolling out updates across regions takes weeks

-Meanwhile, the complexity of modern cloud architectures is spiraling out of control.
-Microservices, containers, serverless -- the combinations seem infinite.
+- The combinations of modern cloud architectures seems infinite

 You know there has to be a better way.
 A way to truly harness the power of the cloud and turn it into your competitive advantage.

 **But how?**

-Enter Pulumi -- the open source infrastructure as code (IaC) platform that\'s accelerating time to value for thousands of companies worldwide.
+Enter Pulumi -- the open source infrastructure as code (IaC) platform that gives 10x better scale, productivity, and time to value for thousands of companies worldwide.

 So why should you switch to Pulumi?
 How is it different from other infrastructure as code tools?
 This post should answer all those